ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-2/11-ember-data.md

 Fortunately, we're not going to do any of that.
 As it turns out, there's a much better solution here: we can use EmberData!
 As its name implies, [EmberData](../../../models/) is a library that helps manage data and *[application state][TODO: link to application state]* in Ember applications.

-There's a lot to learn about EmberData, but let's start by uncovering features that help with our immediate problem.

 > Zoey says...
 >
-> RequestManager is available starting with the EmberData 4.12 LTS release.
-EmberData works with multiple versions of Ember, please refer to the Compatibility section of the [EmberData README](https://github.com/emberjs/data/blob/main/README.md#compatibility) while doing your application upgrade.
+> EmberData is in the process of being renamed to WarpDrive.
+It's not just changing its name though, WarpDrive is now able to be used in multiple different frameworks.
+You can read more about it in the [WarpDrive Docs](https://warp-drive.io)

+There's a lot to learn about EmberData, but let's start by uncovering features that help with our immediate problem.

 ## EmberData Models